Susana Mourato: "Are We Willing to Pay Enough to 'Back the Bid'? Valuing the Intangible Impacts of London's Bid to Host the 2012 Summer Olympic Games" (2008)

-In conjunction with Giles Atkinson, Stefan Szymanski and Ece Ozemiroglum, Susana Mourato and her colleagues examines the willingness to fund the 2012 Summer Olympics held in London, England.
+In conjunction with Giles Atkinson, Stefan Szymanski and Ece Özdemiroğlu, Susana Mourato and her colleagues examines the willingness to fund the 2012 Summer Olympics held in London, England.
 Cost-benefit analysis are often used prior to the Olympic Games in determining the economic benefits from hosting these events.
 However, the selected approach was the contingent valuation method focusing on the intangible costs and benefits.
 Each participant, given a categories list of benefits and costs was asked to score them out of 100.
 The responses highlighted the relative importance of categories including a sense of national pride, environmental developments, promoting healthy living, increased risks, and transport congestions.
 Using a period of 10 years, results reported an average household yearly WTP of £22 (London), £11 (Glasgow), and £12 (Manchester).
 They found on the benefit categories ranking that "motivating/inspiring children"; "united people/feel-good factor/national pride"; and "legacy of sporting facilities" were the top three rated across all three cities of the study.
 On the other hand, the top three ranked intangible cost categories include: "increased safety and security risks"; "transport delays"; and "crowding".
 The preference of London residents for funding was through an increase in Council Tax, however, Manchester and Glasgow residents opted for the 10 year voluntary contribution instead.
 The paper suggests an analysis of the willingness to pay effectively explains the net benefits in favour of other forms of economic impact assessments.